k3s-io/docs/docs/installation/network-options.md

  `--flannel-backend=host-gw` | Use IP routes to pod subnets via node IPs.
 Requires direct layer 2 connectivity between all nodes in the cluster. |
  `--flannel-backend=wireguard-native` | Use WireGuard to encapsulate and encrypt network traffic.
 May require additional kernel modules. |
  `--flannel-backend=ipsec` | Use strongSwan IPSec via the `swanctl` binary to encrypt network traffic.
 (Deprecated; will be removed in v1.27.0) |
- `--flannel-backend=wireguard` | Use WireGuard via the `wg` binary to encrypt network traffic.
-May require additional kernel modules and configuration.
-(Deprecated; will be removed in v1.26.0) |
  `--flannel-backend=none` | Disable Flannel entirely. |

 :::info Version Gate